200 N. Spring Street, Suite 440

 Jasmine Shamolian | Field Deputy | WDO

 Jasmine is the Westwood Field Deputy of Council District 5.
 Jasmine Shamolian received her Bachelor of Arts Degree in Sociology from the University of California, Los Angeles in 2011.
-She is a recent graduate of the UCLA Luskin School of Public Affairs, and holds a Master of Social Welfare.
+She is a recent graduate of the UCLA Luskin School of Public Affairs and holds a Master of Social Welfare.
 Jasmine has experience serving a diverse population in Los Angeles on both micro and macro levels.
 As part of her graduate program, she interned at the LA Centers of Alcohol and Drug Abuse where she provided therapy sessions for at-risk homeless males on Skid Row.
 She also spent a year at Saving Innocence, a nonprofit that provides services to sex trafficked youth in Los Angeles.
-Jasmine has a passion to serve underprivileged individuals in the community; through her work she strives to make the community a better place for its constituents.
+Jasmine has a passion for serving underprivileged individuals in the community; through her work, she strives to make the community a better place for its constituents.
 She is a native Angeleno, born and raised in Tarzana.
 Jasmine is fluent in Farsi.